 What are the House Prices in Mediterranean Region?

 The real estate market in Antalya, the capital of tourism, and in other cities in the Mediterranean region has gained a rapid acceleration compared to previous years.
 While the population of the city exceeds 1 million, house prices in the city have increased significantly in the last 5 years.
-For example, 5 years ago, an average house was sold at prices between 50-60 thousand dollars, but now it is sold for 500 thousand dollars.
+For example, 5 years ago, an average house was sold at prices between 50-60 thousand dollars, but now the average is 250 thousand dollars.

 3. Aegean Region